-At most parties, approximately 30 to 50 percent of guests drink white wine (mostly Chardonnay), 30 to 50 percent drink red wine (mostly Cabernet Sauvignon) and about 10 to 20 percent drink White Zinfandel.
-Consider your crowd: more women usually means more white wine drinkers; more men means more red wine.
+At most parties, approximately 30 to 50 percent of guests drink white wine (mostly chardonnay), 30 to 50 percent drink red wine (mostly cabernet sauvignon) and about 10 to 20 percent drink white zinfandel.
+Consider your crowd: more women usually means more white wine drinkers; more men typically means more red wine.

-For red wines, Merlot and Cabernet Sauvignon are the two most popular options.
-Both suit a menu that includes beef or pastas with red sauces.
-Another crowd pleaser is Beaujolais, a light fruity red.
-If you're having a late November or early December wedding, why not serve a Beaujolais Nouveau?
+For red wines, merlot and cabernet sauvignon are the two most popular options.
+Both suit a menu that includes beef or pasta with red sauces.
+Another crowd pleaser is beaujolais, a light fruity red.
+If you're having a late November or early December wedding, why not serve a beaujolais nouveau?
 This highly-anticipated wine is the first wine of the new season and should be drunk immediately.
-It's great for weddings, as it carries a sentiment of new beginnings and celebration.
+It's also great for weddings, as it carries a sentiment of new beginnings and celebration.